resourced/resourced/README.md

 * **RESOURCED_ALLOWED_NETWORKS:** Comma separated list of CIDR's that are allowed to use ResourceD's API endpoint.
 Default: ""

-## Collecting Data
+## Data Gathering

-ResourceD data collector is called a reader.
-The quickest way to configure a reader is to use a script.
+ResourceD readers gather data on your server.
+The easiest way to create a reader is to use scripting language.

 1. Write the script following this one requirement: **Output the JSON data through STDOUT**